Takumi-kun Series: Soshite Harukaze ni Sasayaite

 Takumi-kun Series: Soshite Harukaze ni Sasayaite (タクミくんシリーズ「そして春風にささやいて」) is a 2007 Japanese film based on the novel of the same name by Shinobu Gotoh.
 The film is directed by Kazuhiro Yokoyama and stars Tomo Yanagishita as Takumi Hayama and Keisuke Katō as Giichi Saki.
 The film was released in Japan on December 22, 2007.
 It is the first movie of five.

 Plot

-Set at Shidō Academy, a boys' boarding school, the story focuses on Takumi Hayama, a lonely and shy boy who suffers from an extreme phobia of human contact and can not bear being touched by other people.
+Set at Shidō Academy, a boys' boarding school, the story focuses on Takumi Hayama, a lonely and shy boy who suffers from an extreme phobia of human contact and cannot bear being touched by other people.
 In his second year at school, Takumi is paired in a room with Giichi "Gui" Saki.
 Gui was brought up abroad and is the school idol with his exceptional academic performance, as well as his good looks.
 One day, Gui confesses to Takumi that he has been in love with him for some time.
-This unexpected truth of events unsettles Takumi, however, he comes to realize the true sensitivity of Gui's personality.
+This unexpected truth of events unsettles Takumi.
+However, he comes to realize the true sensitivity of Gui's personality.